 News items about Community Engagement at SVSU, which can include service learning, internships, community-based research, community service, global collaboration and distinctive programs.
 For a complete list of News, please go to the Newsroom.
 To submit an item, please contact JJ Boehm, director of media and community relations, at ext.
 4055

-Saginaw Valley State University will host more than 120 employers during its fall University-wide Employment and Networking Fair Friday, Oct.
-16. The event — open to the public — is scheduled from noon to 3 p.m. in the Curtiss Hall banquet rooms.
+Saginaw Valley State University will host more than 150 employers during its spring university-wide employment fair Friday, March 31.
+The event, which will run from noon to 3 p.m., will be in the Curtiss Hall banquet and seminar rooms.

 A group of Saginaw Valley State University students, the SVSU Comic Strippers, will host a free workshop on drawing comics for youths, ages 7 to 17.
 The workshop will take place Saturday, March 18, starting at 11 a.m. at Butman-Fish Library, 1716 Hancock in Saginaw.

 Saginaw Valley State University students have shown an incredible community-minded spirit over the past 14 years, raising more than $350,000 to support numerous worthy causes and charitable organizations during the annual Battle of the Valleys fundraising competition.